stacksgov/sips/sips/sip-025/sip-025-sbtc.md

 the hand-off (see below).

-* While hand-off is proceeding, an in-flight redemption transaction gets double-spent by a peg-tranfer transaction.
-If this happens, then the user retries the peg-out request (their request is cancelled automatically once any of their in-flight redemption transactions' are consumed by a different Stacks-on-Bitcoin transaction).
+* While hand-off is proceeding, an in-flight redemption transaction gets double-spent by a BTC-tranfer transaction.
+If this happens, then the user retries the withdraw request (their request is cancelled automatically once any of their in-flight redemption transactions' are consumed by a different Stacks-on-Bitcoin transaction).